- What's On?

 - Student Life

-The student funding system is changing from September 2012.
-Follow the links below to see how it will affect you:
+The student funding system changed from September 2012.
+Therefore the funding students are entitled to depends on when you started your course Follow the links below to see how it will affect you:

 This site is still under construction and more information will follow shortly